ShresthaRajat/mgarden/content/_index.md

 7. [IaC](DevOps/IAC/IaC.md)
 8. [Kubernetes](Microservice%20Architecture/Kubernetes/Kubernetes.md)

-Or you can just explore the graph!
+Or you can just explore the graph below!

 > [!info]
 > This site contains some works from other authors!